- Structs are converted to opaque types

 @scala.annotation.targetName("apply_z")

-def apply(z: CChar)(using Zone): Ptr[Test] =
+def apply(z: CChar)(using Zone): Ptr[StructExample_Test] =

-val ___ptr = _root_.scala.scalanative.unsafe.alloc[Test](1)
+val ___ptr = _root_.scala.scalanative.unsafe.alloc[StructExample_Test](1)

 val un = !___ptr